A causal fused lasso for interpretable heterogeneous treatment effects estimation: Experiments

 \subsection{National Health and Nutrition Examination Survey}

-In our final example we use data from the 2007–2008 National Health and Nutrition Examination Survey (NHANES).
-The data consist of 2330 children and their participations in the National School Lunch or the School Breakfast programs in order to assess the effectiveness of such meal programs in increasing body mass index (BMI).
+In our final example, we use data from the 2007–2008 National Health and Nutrition Examination Survey (NHANES).
+The data consist of 2330 children and their participation in the National School Lunch or the School Breakfast programs in order to assess the effectiveness of such meal programs in increasing body mass index (BMI).
 In the study 1284 randomly selected children participated in the meal programs while 1046 did not.
 The predictor variables are age, gender, age of adult respondent, and categorical variables such as Black race, Hispanic race, whether the family of the child is above 200\% of the federal poverty level, participation in Special Supplemental Nutrition program, Participation in food stamp program, childhood food security, any type of insurance, and gender of the adult respondent.

-Similarly as before, we run our propensity score based estimator (CFL2) and show the results in Figure \ref{fig5}.
+Similarly, as before, we run our propensity score based estimator (CFL2) and show the results in Figure \ref{fig5}.
 We can see that the sign of estimated treatment effects varies depending on the value of the propensity score.
-The latter was estimated by a logistic regression.
+The latter was estimated by logistic regression.
 Our findings for the treatment effects coincide with several authors who found positive and negative average treatment effects as discussed in \cite{chan2016globally}.
+In particular, we find that when the estimated propensity score is low (below 0.34), the treatment effect is predominantly negative.
+This suggests that individuals who are unlikely to participate in the program may be more prone to experiencing adverse effects.
+Further inspection of the data reveals that all individuals with propensity scores below 0.34 come from families with incomes above 200\% of the federal poverty level.

+For propensity scores in the range of 0.34 to 0.68, the estimated treatment effects are generally small or slightly positive, indicating that the meal programs may offer modest benefits to individuals with a moderate likelihood of participation.

+In contrast, for subjects with higher propensity scores, the estimated treatment effects display greater heterogeneity.
+While some subgroups exhibit small positive effects, others show negative ones.
+Notably, the largest positively affected subgroup falls within the 0.87 to 0.91 propensity score range.
+However, individuals with propensity scores above 0.91 consistently exhibit negative treatment effects.
+Examining the data, we find that all individuals with propensity scores above 0.87 fall below the 200\% poverty threshold.
+Among those in the 0.87–0.91 range, only 13\% experienced childhood food insecurity, whereas 66\% of those above 0.91 did.

+Overall, this analysis highlights the heterogeneous nature of the data and the value of our method in identifying subgroups with differing treatment responses.